grAIces/Azure-your-own-air-quality-sensor/README.md

 # Getting the parts

+Strting from scratch, first comes the brain so when it comes to the board we primarily used <a href="https://en.wikipedia.org/wiki/ESP8266"> ESP8266 Wifi Board </a> (just because we had it at hand) but also for some time played with <a href="https://www.sparkfun.com/products/13711"> SparkFun Thing Deveplopment Board </a>.
+Both worked well stacked on a basic <a href="https://www.digikey.com/catalog/en/partgroup/half-size-breadboard/71495"> Half-Size Breadboard </a>.
+When it comes to wiring we used nothing but the simplest single core breadboard wires.

-We used analog sensors and straight forward easy-to-go cable wiring.
+We used analog sensors for the straight forward easy-to-go cable wiring (and the vintage feel).
 If you would want to play with digital sensors - we'd love to hear about your results.

-For this tutorial we used recommended sensors from our fellow Microsft employee and used as follows:
+For this tutorial we used recommended sensors from our fellow Microsft employee who built this sort of sensor and gave us the idea with his blog post.
+We used as follows:

 1. Adafruit CCS811 Air Quality Sensor Breakout - VOC and eCO2 Sensor <br>
 <a href="https://www.adafruit.com/product/3566"><img src="/img/adafruit.jpg" width="400"/></a> <br>